Nature

 around the base of a single tree.”

 In my mind, herein lies two things.
-First, a childlike wonder of relentless quality, fully alive to the vastness of reality all around us and one’s own experience within it, captured and recontextualized across time.
-Second, an antidote to the incessant draw upon our attention that is the infinite myriad of events unfolding in our world at once.
+First, a childlike wonder of relentless quality; a presence fully alive to the vastness of reality all around us and one’s own experience within it, captured and recontextualized across time.
+Second, an antidote to the incessant draw upon our attention that is the infinite myriad of events unfolding in our world at once; a reprieve from the too-often capturing insatiable desire to be somewhere else than one already is.

-In a way, to contemplate on this deeply is to inoculate oneself, at least to a degree, against one of the great fears of our time, that of missing out.
-Granted, this is not so easily achieved by us perennially distracted humans.
-Yet with work and intention we can ground ourselves in this orientation with greater skill over time.
+In a way, to truly immerse in nature is to inoculate oneself, at least to a degree, against one of the great fears of our time — that of missing out.
+Circumventing the tragedy of absent-mindedly fumbling through this one precious life we are given.
+Naturally, this is not so easily achieved by us perennially distracted humans.
+Yet with work and intention, we can ground ourselves in this orientation with greater skill over time.
 As there is always this moment, and a sea of magnificence just a glimpse away, indeterminately just within reach.